zac-heisey/murray-lampert/_featured-projects/fischer-imperial-beach-home-remodel.md

 - https://res.cloudinary.com/zheisey/image/upload/v1539808688/murray-lampert/fischer/fischer-1278-seacoast-dr-kitchen-16.jpg
 - https://res.cloudinary.com/zheisey/image/upload/v1539808688/murray-lampert/fischer/fischer-1278-seacoast-dr-livingroom-19.jpg
 - https://res.cloudinary.com/zheisey/image/upload/v1539808688/murray-lampert/fischer/fischer-1278-seacoast-dr-bathroom-10.jpg
-excerpt: Two-story home remodel in Imperial Beach, CA by Murray Lampert.
+excerpt: Tri-level home remodel in Imperial Beach, CA by Murray Lampert.
 Check out images, videos, and more of this and other home remodeling projects in San Diego.
 ---

-Our latest [featured remodeling project](/featured-projects) is a two-story renovation project in Imperial Beach.
-Check back for more images, videos, and other updates as this project comes together!
+This [featured remodeling project](/featured-projects) was located in Imperial Beach and included a tri-level [addition](/san-diego-room-additions) to the front of the house with bedrooms, baths, a kitchenette as well as a deck with ocean views.
+The client often rents out the main house and wanted a private space for his family to enjoy.

+Their elegant yet modern design was incorporated by combining simplistic materials with more detailed accessories and lighting.
+Overall, it created a high-end beachy feel.

+Some of the fixtures and finishes include:

+1. Daltile EL40 6x18” tile in Lunar White

+2. Stonemark Granite

+3. Crystal Chandelier by Home Decorator’s Collections

+Take a look at renderings, plans and before & after photos to see how the process was executed from start to end.